What is over-the-counter cryptocurrency trading and what benefits does it offer to traders?

 Why would you bother with OTC trading when there’s a huge variety of traditional cryptocurrency exchanges offering simple fiat-to-crypto transactions?
 There are several reasons why large-volume traders might consider going OTC:

 - Better prices.
 The traditional (on-exchange) cryptocurrency market is still in its infancy, and there may not always be sufficient liquidity available on exchanges to process large trades.
-As a result, placing a substantial trade through a traditional exchange could move the price of a cryptocurrency in an unfavorable direction before your trade could be completed – this is known as slippage.
+As a result, placing a substantial trade through a traditional exchange could move the price of a cryptocurrency in an unfavourable direction before your trade could be completed – this is known as slippage.
 Instead of being filled for a single price, large orders can end up being spread over several smaller orders, with the price of each order often increasing.
 OTC trading allows traders to access one price for a single buy order.

 - Avoid low trading limits.
 Most traditional exchanges place a limit on the maximum amount a user can trade per day as well as on the amount that can be withdrawn from an account in a 24-hour period.
 These limits can also vary based on factors such as the transaction methods used, the level of account verification completed and how long a user has been trading with the platform.
 In many cases, they may be insufficient to meet the needs of large-scale traders.